flows-network/discord-chatgpt/README.md

 ## Prerequisites

 * You will need to bring your own [OpenAI API key](https://openai.com/blog/openai-api).
 If you do not already have one, [sign up here](https://platform.openai.com/signup).
 * You also need a bot token to access the Discord API.
-[How to create a Discord chat bot](https://flows.network/blog/discord-chat-bot-guide).
+And then invite the bot to your Discord server.
+You can see the bot is offline.
+But don't worry!
+After you follow all the steps, the bot will be online.
+Please refer to [How to create a Discord chat bot](https://flows.network/blog/discord-chat-bot-guide) to save the Discord API Token and invite the bot to your server.

 ## Deploy your Telegram ChatGPT bot in 3 steps